UPSC Exam > UPSC Notes > Indian Polity for UPSC CSE > Laxmikanth Summary: Centre - State Relations

 5. President's Rule: During the imposition of the President's rule in a state, Parliament gains the authority to legislate on State List matters related to that state.
 Laws enacted during the President's rule remain in force even after its conclusion.
 However, state legislatures have the power to repeal, alter, or re-enact such laws.

-1. The Governor can reserve a bill passed by the state legislature for the consideration of the President.
-It's crucial to note that the President holds absolute veto power over such a bill (Articles 200 and 201).
+I. The governor can reserve certain types of bills passed by the state legislature for the consideration of the President.
+The president enjoys absolute veto over them.

-3. The Centre has the authority to direct states to reserve money bills and other financial bills passed by the state legislature for the President's consideration during a financial emergency (Article 360).
+III.
+The President can direct the states to reserve money bills and other financial bills passed by the state legislature for his consideration during a financial emergency.

 Question for Laxmikanth Summary: Centre - State Relations